 - If you need to specify the list of address exceptions, click Advanced.
 In the field Do not use proxy servers for addresses beginning with: specify the list of IP addresses or domains.
 For example: 192.*;*.theitbros.com

 Note.
 This rule only works for Internet Explorer 10 and Internet Explorer 11.
 For earlier versions you need to create separate rules.

-It remains to assign a GPO to desired Active Directory organization unit, update group policy setting on a client computers (gpupdate /force) and check proxy settings in IE.
+It remains to link a GPO to desired Active Directory organization unit (OU) (in GPMC console right click on respective AD container, select Link an Existing GPO and find you IE proxy policy), update group policy setting on a client computers (gpupdate /force) and check proxy settings in IE.

 Tip.
 To configure new IE policy from Windows Server 2008/R2, you need to download Administrative Templates for Internet Explorer and copy files Inetres.admx and Inetres.adml to the folder %SYSTEMROOT%\PolicyDefinitions\.

 Also, you can configure IE proxy settings using the registry.
 Expand the GPP section User Configuration -> Preferences -> Registry and create 3 registry key in the following registry path: